panoply/syncify/readme.md

 ### Stores

 The `stores` option accepts an `array` list of items.
-Each item in this array will hold an object reference to your shopify stores and themes.
-This information can be provided to Syncify via the `package.json` file or alternatively you can use a `.syncifyrc` or `.syncifyrc.json` file.
-For each store you define, Syncify requires shop `domain` name and `themes` be provided.
-The `themes` object keys represent target names and its value the theme `id`.
+Each item in this array will hold an object reference to your shopify stores and their themes.
+This information can be provided to Syncify within your `package.json` file or alternatively you can use a `.syncifyrc` or `.syncifyrc.json` file.
+For each store you define, Syncify requires you provide the shop name and theme ids you wish to sync.
+The `themes` object uses a **key** > **value** approach.

 Please see theme [Command](#commands) examples for more information on how this is used with the CLI.